When dinosaurs disappeared, forests thrived

-Category: Climate Hits: 3To understand how specific ecosystems were affected by a large asteroid impact that led to the mass extinction of dinosaurs, a team of scientists has analyzed the microscopic remains of plants from this period.
+Category: Climate Hits: 7To understand how specific ecosystems were affected by a large asteroid impact that led to the mass extinction of dinosaurs, a team of scientists has analyzed the microscopic remains of plants from this period.
 They found that local plant communities and ecosystems experienced a long-term shift towards fewer aquatic plants and an increase in terrestrial plants, including trees such as birches and elms.
 Changes in rainfall patterns during the extinction event were relatively minor and short-lived.

 Read more https://www.sciencedaily.com/releases/2020/12/201216113240.htm